 - 1. Radio, TV, internet, or newspaper advertisements of town hall meetings or of a personal appearance of the Member and/or the Member's employees at an official event - 2.
 Mass mailings - 3.
 Newspaper inserts - 4.
 Mass automated phone calls - 5.
 Mass Facsimiles - 6.
 Posters, flyers, leaflets, handouts, etc., that are distributed as mass communications - 7.
-Radio programs aired on broadcast time purchased with official funds - Video or audio communication for which official funds are expended for production and distribution - 9.
-Mass email communications distributed to a nonsubscribed emailing list
+Radio programs aired on broadcast time purchased with official funds - 8.
+Video or audio communication for which official funds are expended for production and distribution and are distributed unsolicited to 500 or more recipients. - 9.
+Mass email communications distributed to a non- subscribed emailing list